cogentcore/core/README.md

   a separate tab? ultimately want multi-row super-tabs -- flow layout..  with dnd..

-+ TextArea -- go full editor..

-* add context menus for delete, rename to fileview -- would be a good test to make sure context menu api is sufficiently flexible.
+* add context menus for delete, rename to fileview -- would be a good test to make sure context menu api is sufficiently flexible. (use new ContextMenu type properties?)

 * update widgets README